Akwesasne Task Force on the Environment: Research initiatives

 The ATFE participates and encourages research that is culturally sensitive and supports their environmental justice concerns, including the health effects of polychlorinated biphenyls (PCBs) on the Mohawk Nation.
 To address concerns many Native Americans have over environmental hazards, the EPA has produced implements called risk assessment and risk management process.
 These implements were supposed to help manage the amount of toxins in the Natives' environment but they have failed the Native Americans.
 As such, the ATFE has committed to maintaining active involvement in decision-making processes, and has started a movement called "The First Environmental Restoration" funded by the National Institute of Environmental and Health Services (NIEHS) in order to come up with a resolution to address toxicant issues facing the Mohawk territory of Akwesasne.
 More specifically, "The First Environmental Restoration" is a uniquely community-based initiative that emphasizes the protection of health and traditional culture.

-The fish that Akwesasne Mohawks traditionally eat are contaminated with PCBs due to General Motors, ALCOA, and Reynold's Metals spillage upstream in the Saint Lawrence River.
+The fish that Akwesasne Mohawks traditionally eat are contaminated with PCBs due to General Motors, ALCOA, and Reynolds Metals spillage upstream in the Saint Lawrence River.
 One study evaluated 335 Akwesasne adults, roughly a quarter of the population, examining the total serum levels in the blood of Native adults and the self-reported rates of cardiovascular disease in the participants.
 It showed that this population had about 3 times higher background levels of PCBs when compared to the near nonexistent levels in the general US population.
 The study concluded that PCBs increase the cholesterol and triglyceride synthesis in P450 enzymes.
 Increased cholesterol and triglycerides have, in previous studies, been shown as a risk factor for cardiovascular disease.
-Along with this, the study found that Body Mass Index (BMI) and age were significantly correlated with the PCB levels in individuals.
+Along with this, the study found that body mass index (BMI) and age were significantly correlated with the PCB levels in individuals.